Followers

 A Model Citizen

 Although he had a secret political life, Hercules outwardly remained a member of the establishment.
-The young Irishman married well – his wife was Elizabeth Sanders, the niece of a Royal Navy admiral and a well-connected member of New York's elite.
-The gregarious Irishman utilized his wife's family connections to build his business to cultivate friends and acquaintances among New York’s upper crust – most of whom were staunch Loyalists.
+The young Irishman married well—his wife was Elizabeth Sanders, the niece of a Royal Navy admiral and a well-connected member of New York's elite.
+The gregarious Irishman utilized his wife's family connections to build his business and cultivate friendships among New York’s upper crust—most of whom were staunch Loyalists.
 Later, when New York was garrisoned by increasing numbers of British regulars, he added a coterie of officers as both clientele and contacts.

-The gregarious haberdasher placed elaborate ads in Rivington's Gazette and other prominent Tory papers - ads that would draw top-tier customers and officers with their descriptions of “superfine cloths, gold and silver lace, fancy buttons, and epaulets replete with heavy bouillon.”
+The gregarious haberdasher placed elaborate ads in Rivington's Gazette and other prominent Tory papers—ads designed to attract top-tier customers and officers with descriptions of “superfine cloths, gold and silver lace, fancy buttons, and epaulets replete with heavy bouillon.”
 If you build it, they will come.
 And come they did.
-Selecting, cloth, accouterments, measuring, and fitting all took time.
-Time that could result in slips of tongue, nuggets, and the knowing winks of a proud and haughty clientele aimed at impressing the popular haberdasher.
+Selecting cloth, accouterments, measuring, and fitting all took time—time that could lead to slips of the tongue, nuggets, and the knowing winks of a proud and haughty clientele aiming to impress the popular haberdasher.

 Secret Rebel

-Mulligan was at the center of an incident on 24 August 1775, an attempt on the HMS Asia, anchored in New York harbor.
-Under the cover of darkness, a band of New York militiamen, including Mulligan's company known as the "Corsicans," seized control of the artillery battery at the tip of the Island of New York (Manhattan).
+Mulligan was at the center of an incident on August 24, 1775, an attempt against the HMS Asia, which was anchored in New York Harbor.
+Under the cover of darkness, a group of New York militiamen, including Mulligan's company known as the "Corsicans," took control of the artillery battery at the southern tip of New York Island (Manhattan).
 Hercules and his young boarder, Alexander Hamilton, were among them.
-But someone had alerted the crew of the HMS Asia and it unleashed its own guns on the rebels.
+However, someone had alerted the crew of the HMS Asia, and it fired its own guns on the rebels.

 HMS Asia in New York harbor